 The Hillsborough Recreation Department offers a before-school program and after-school program called HIVE at North before and after school.
 There are numerous offerings in physical fitness and the arts too.
-For more information, please visit the recreation website at http://www.hillsboroughrecreation.com or contact Tony Giacomazzi, the Director of Recreation, or Nancy Farrell, the Recreation Secretary, at 342-5439.
+For more information, please visit the recreation website or contact Tony Giacomazzi, the Director of Recreation, at 342-5439.
 The Recreation Office is located at Crocker Middle School.

-Hillsborough Recreation Fall 2023 Activity Guide and HIVE After School Program
+Hillsborough Recreation Fall 2024 HREC Activity Guide and HIVE After School Program.